Mother of a Thousand Young aka: Father Of A Thousand Young

 Named after H.P.
 Lovecraft's Shub-Niggurath, the Mother of a Thousand Young is one Older Than Dirt, going all the way back to the Sumerian Tiamat.

-The trope itself is based on the concept of a terrible monster that is mother to many, many more types of monsters, though she is usually the stronger when compared (save against the father, though not always the case).
+The trope itself is based on the concept of a terrible monster that is mother to many, many more types of monsters, though she is usually the stronger when compared (except, sometimes, against the father).
 Typically, the mother is a foul beast, or a diabolical deceiver of would-be mates, sometimes even having the power of shapeshifting, thus allowing for greater variety of half-breed children (and infinite amounts of Shapeshifting Squick).

 The purpose of the Mother is usually to cause mayhem and destruction, or destroy an ancient foe by being the procurer of a living Diabolus ex Machina, which will cause the inevitable destruction of the civilization in question, unless the hero can prevent it.